 Narrative based work: The community places itself at the service of the play to represent truthfully the intentions of the author.

-Non-narrative-based work: The community creates a performance experience that is experiential, improvisational, devised: based on content-not form.
+Non-narrative-based work: The community creates a performance experience that is experiential, improvisational, devised: based on content and (when applicable) form.